34. Fission and fusion

 Fortunately, the relief valve was eventually closed, plant personnel were evacuated, and water was eventually added back to the reactor, reducing steam levels.
 Unfortunately, a small hydrogen explosion occurred (which, while it did not cause a lot of damage, complicated clean-up efforts) and the contaminated water and steam that had vented through the relief valve caused the relief tank to overfill, and vented into the atmosphere.

-While this event could have been much worse, it remains unclear if the Three Mile Island incident caused an increase in cancer in the surrounding area.
+While this event could have been much worse, it remains unclear if the Three Mile Island incident caused an increase in cancer rates in the surrounding area.

 Chernobyl